MicrosoftDocs/dynamics365-guidance/guidance/business-processes/case-to-resolution-overview.md

 ﻿---
 title: Overview of case to resolution end-to-end business process flow
-description: Learn about the end-to-end business process, from case to resolution.
-This article provides a high-level flow diagram and describes the relationship with other processes in Dynamics 365 solutions. ms.date: 03/13/2024 ms.topic: conceptual
+description: Learn about the case to resolution end-to-end business flow with a diagram that describes the relationship with other processes in Dynamics 365 solutions. ms.date: 03/13/2024 ms.topic: conceptual
 author: edupont04